 The most essential qualities for a supervisor are being supportive, collaborative, and helping the supervisee to grow and develop.
 It’s important to strike a balance between challenge and support when supervising.

 My supervisory style is non-judgmental and open, with a focus on observing the processes between the supervisee and their clients, their working relationship with me, and the organizational dimension.
-Encouraging the supervisee to talk openly about any challenges they have with their clients is central to my approach.
+Encouraging the supervisees to talk openly about any challenges they have with their clients is central to my approach.
 I also strive to help them develop greater awareness and insight into their countertransference and how it can be used to help their clients.

 Identifying any learning and development needs that the supervisee may have and considering relevant Continuing Professional Development (CPD) opportunities is another aspect of my approach.
 In short, my supervisory style is focused on facilitating the supervisee’s growth and development while providing support and guidance along the way.